UCPO: Uncertainty-Aware Policy Optimization: Introduction

 Addressing these challenges, this paper provides an in-depth analysis of the underlying mechanisms by which existing RL methods trigger reward hacking and overconfidence.
 We reveal that a fixed uncertainty reward mechanism leads to a bias in the Advantage Function across different performance intervals: in high-performance regimes, models fail to learn uncertainty as the uncertainty advantage turns negative; in low-performance regimes, models lapse into reward hacking due to an overloaded uncertainty advantage.
 Building on these insights, we propose the Uncertainty-Aware Policy Optimization (UCPO) framework, which transcends the limitations of binary decision spaces to achieve a dynamic equilibrium among truthful, erroneous, and abstinent ternary responses.
 Specifically, UCPO comprises two synergistic components: Ternary Advantage Decoupling (TAD), which decomposes sampling paths into independent deterministic and uncertain channels and implements Independent Advantage Normalization to eliminate mutual interference between semantic signals; and Dynamic Uncertainty Reward Adjustment (DURA), which realigns reward weights in real-time based on the evolution of model capability and sample difficulty distribution, effectively mitigating policy drift caused by static reward imbalance.

 Experimental results on Qwen3 \cite{yang2025qwen3} and Llama3.1 \cite{dubey2024llama} show that UCPO achieves stable convergence across varying task difficulties, as illustrated in Figure \ref{fig1}-(b).
-Evaluations in mathematical reasoning and general domains confirm that UCPO effectively reduces hallucinations while enhancing reliability and probability calibration at the model's cognitive boundaries.
+Evaluations in mathematical reasoning and general domains confirm that UCPO effectively reduces overconfident erroneous assertions while enhancing the reliability of answered responses and explicit abstention calibration at the model's cognitive boundaries.

-The contributions of this paper are summarized as follows: \begin{itemize} \item We analyze the mechanisms of advantage bias and static reward failure within uncertainty-aware reinforcement learning, identifying the root causes of overconfidence and avoidance degeneracy. \item By integrating TAD and DURA, UCPO establishes an adaptive RL paradigm for the trustworthy alignment of LLMs that eliminates the need for exhaustive reward hyperparameter tuning. \item Extensive experiments demonstrate UCPO’s efficacy in mitigating hallucinations and enhancing uncertainty expression across various tasks. \end{itemize}
+The contributions of this paper are summarized as follows: \begin{itemize} \item We analyze the mechanisms of advantage bias and static reward failure within uncertainty-aware reinforcement learning, identifying the root causes of overconfidence and avoidance degeneracy. \item By integrating TAD and DURA, UCPO establishes an adaptive RL paradigm for the trustworthy alignment of LLMs that eliminates the need for exhaustive reward hyperparameter tuning. \item Extensive experiments demonstrate UCPO’s efficacy in mitigating overconfident errors and enhancing uncertainty expression across various tasks. \end{itemize}